COMMUNITY ARTS ACCESS (CAA)

-For opportunities to become a part of or contribute to this critical outreach program, please contact Sarah Johnson (firstname.lastname@example.org).
+For opportunities to become a part of or contribute to this program, please contact firstname.lastname@example.org.

-Pop Hop is a summer program of Celebrate the Beat.
-It’s a week-long dance camp designed to foster teamwork, creativity and the joy of accomplishment through dance.
+Pop Hop is a summer program of YouthPower365’s Celebrate the Beat Eagle County.
+This week-long free arts education dance program is designed to foster teamwork, creativity, and the joy of accomplishment through dance.
 Pop Hop culminates in a performance at the Gerald R. Ford Amphitheater during Vail Dance Festival’s International Evenings of Dance.
-Registration will open in mid-March.
-Questions?
-Call 720.479.8389 or email email@example.com.

 This FREE camp is for incoming 4th-8th Graders | Registration opens March 1, 2024